parashardhapola/scarf/docs/source/vignettes/basic_tutorial_scRNAseq.md

 ds.get_markers(group_key='RNA_cluster', group_id='1')
 ```

 We can directly visualize the expression values for a gene of interest.
-It is usually a good idea to visually confirm the the gene expression pattern across the cells atleast this way.
+It is usually a good idea to visually confirm the gene expression pattern across the cells atleast this way.

 ```python
 ds.plot_layout(layout_key='RNA_UMAP', color_by='CD14')